 Our future graduates may go to work in a wide range of careers, including:

 We also work with the University’s Student Development Team to help you find out about further work experience, internships, placements, and voluntary opportunities.

 “I never expected to develop such enthusiasm and passion for my chosen subject.
 I have acquired and built on a range of different skills, and by the end of my first year I had obtained paid employment within two separate organisations: a community interest company in Essex and a registered charity in Suffolk.”

 David Bloomfield, FdA Therapeutic Communication and Therapeutic Organisation.

-IB: 28 points.
-We are also happy to consider a combination of separate IB Diploma Programmes at both Higher and Standard Level.
+We are also happy to consider a combination of separate IB Diploma Programme Courses (formerly certificates) at both Higher and Standard Level.
 Exact offer levels will vary depending on the range of subjects being taken at higher and standard level, and the course applied for.
-Please contact the Undergraduate Admissions Office for more information.

 Please note that a satisfactory enhanced DBS check may be required prior to starting any placement(s) for this course.
 This will be organised by the University where required.